thebadmonkeydev/graphql_workshop/PITCHME.md

 - GraphQL is a complex tool, sometimes you need a piece of sandpaper, not a milling machine
 - Switching cost can be large for complex data graphs
-- Wide-spread client support isn't all there yet
+- Wide-spread external client support isn't all there yet
+    - Internal API tooling is though :)

 +++
 ### Schema